digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 For the course *Digital Creativity* we explored the open source library **Google Magenta DDSP**.
 We decided to work mostly on Google Colab because it´s  much more convenient for us regarding installations, dependencies and training on GPU.
-The only exception to this is working with the dataset: It was all downloaded from Google Clouds to a local disk  and and sorted locally.
+The only exception to this is working with the dataset: It was all downloaded from [Google Clouds](https://console.cloud.google.com/storage/browser/tfds-data/datasets/nsynth/gansynth_subset.f0_and_loudness/2.3.3?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false) to a local disk  and and sorted there with [this notebook](https://github.com/digwit678/DIGCREAT_AUDIO_PROCESSION/blob/main/data/data_sorting/NSYNTH-TFRECORD-SORT.ipynb).
 There  are arlready notebooks on converting your own wave data to the needed format (TFR) when working with DDSP.
 Since we did not have enough of the right wave data we used a TFR dataset with prepared MIDI samples.

 We accomodated ourselves to DDSP by going through a lot of the tutorials (<a href="https://github.com/magenta/ddsp/tree/main/ddsp/colab/tutorials">DDSP TUTORIALS</a> ).